AbhinavA10/Arduino-cookbook/MPU6050/Readme.md

 LIBRARIES:
 - Under `\i2cdevlib-master_Arduino.zip\i2cdevlib-master\Arduino`, take the `I2Cdev` and `MPU6050` folder and put it in libraries of the Documents\Arduino.
-- Install toxiclib libraries in processing
+- Install toxiclib libraries in processing or take the 2 folders inside `Toxiclib.zip` and put it in `\Documents\Processing\libraries`

 NOTE: